Harman2156/Dozen-Token/README.md

 ## Overview

 Degentkn is a custom ERC20 token deployed on the Avalanche C-Chain, utilizing the OpenZeppelin library for security and standardization.
-The token, named "Degen" with the symbol "DGN," includes functionalities such as minting, burning, transferring, and redeeming tokens.
+The token, named "Degen" with the symbol "DGN," includes functionalities such as minting, burning, transferring, and redeeming tokens, additem,checkbalance.

 ## Features

+- ERC20 Token Implementation : Built on the OpenZeppelin ERC20 library.
-- **Minting**: Create new tokens and assign them to specific addresses.
+- Minting Tokens : Allows minting tokens to specific addresses.
-- **Burning**: Destroy tokens from specific addresses to reduce supply.
+- Burning Tokens : Allows burning tokens from specific addresses.
-- **Transferring**: Send tokens between addresses.
+- Transferring Tokens : Allows transferring tokens between addresses.
-- **Redeeming**: Redeem tokens by burning them from specific accounts.
+- Token Redemption : Allows redeeming tokens by burning them from specific accounts.
-- **Balance Checking**: View the balance of tokens for the caller's address.
+- Adding Items : Allows adding items with associated costs for token redemption.
+- Balance Check : Allows users to check their token balance.

 ## Token Details